wolfhoundgelert/imgstyler_bot/README.md

 style_transfer_type = StyleTransferType.MSGNet
 ```

-I chose `MSGNet` as a default because it gives the most pleasant results in my opinion (@), and does it faster than others.
+I chose `MSGNet` as a default because it gives the most pleasant results in my opinion, and does it faster than others.
 Sometimes it makes some visible "brush"-patterns which slightly spoil the impression.
 As I chose this one as my favourite one, I also tried to train that net on my own, but my results weren't as good as the original ones because the training requires a lot of computational resources.
-You can find my adapted notebooks with my tries in the ‘notebook’ folder, and turn it on with `MSGNetCustomTrain` style transfer type.
+You can find my adapted notebooks with my tries in the `notebook` folder, and turn it on with `MSGNetCustomTrain` style transfer type.

 TODO screen with MSGNet